[LUM#17] Innovating from Head to Toe

 At the Saint-Priest campus, robotics engineers, computer scientists, and electronics engineers are applying their expertise to the field of surgery.
-Whether they are working on smart prosthetics, like the RFEF team at the Institute of Electronics and Systems (IES)* or on surgical robots, like the Dexter team at the Montpellier Laboratory of Computer Science, Robotics, and Microelectronics (Lirmm)**, their motivation is the same: to ensure that innovation has a significant social impact.
+Whether they’re working on smart prosthetics, like the RFEF team at the Institute of Electronics and Systems (IES)*, or on surgical robots, like the Dexter team at the Montpellier Laboratory of Computer Science, Robotics, and Microelectronics (Lirmm)**, their motivation is the same: to ensure that innovation has a strong social impact.

 © Lirmm

 In France, 100,000 people undergo knee replacement surgery each year.
-To improve patient care, orthopedic surgeon Stéphane Naudi, founder of the startup Bonetag, has developed a smart prosthesis equipped with a friction sensor to detect early signs of loosening and a tracking system to ensure continuity of care.
+To improve patient follow-up, orthopedic surgeon Stéphane Naudi, founder of the startup Bonetag, has designed a smart prosthesis equipped with a adhesion sensor to detect loosening from the bone early on and with tracking capabilities to ensure continuity of care.

 The challenge of this innovation lay in miniaturizing the implant.
-“Existing electronic prosthesis projects haven’t caught on because of their complexity,” explains Brice Sorli, “whereas the Bonetag implant is easy to integrate into any prosthesis thanks to a notched system for which the company has filed a patent.” " The electronics engineers succeeded in developing a microdevice containing the RFID tag, equipped with a miniature antenna—also patented—and a sensor that measures the adhesion between the bone and the prosthesis.
-They even went so far as to add a temperature sensor 'to detect any potential tissue infection,' notes Arnaud Vena.
-With four patents already to its credit, the Bonetag micro-implant may be small… but it’s mighty!
+“Existing electronic prosthesis projects have not caught on due to their complexity,” explains Brice Sorli, “whereas the Bonetag implant is easy to integrate into any prosthesis thanks to a notched system for which the company has, in fact, filed a patent. ” The electronics engineers succeeded in developing a microdevice containing the RFID tag, equipped with a miniature antenna—also patented—and a sensor that measures the bond between the bone and the prosthesis.
+They even went so far as to add a temperature sensor “to detect a possible tissue infection,” notes Arnaud Vena.
+With four patents already to its credit, the Bonetag microimplant may be small… but it’s powerful!

 Compass in the Eye

 Surgical robots are quite powerful, too.
-First introduced into the operating room in California in 1985, their precision has continued to improve ever since, as Philippe Poignet, director of LIRMM, confirms: “We perform operations with a precision of less than 10 microns.
+First used in the operating room in 1985 in California, their precision has continued to improve ever since, as confirmed by Philippe Poignet, director of Lirmm: “We perform operations with a precision of less than 10 microns.
 That’s ten times more precise than a surgeon’s hand.”
 In 2020, this robotics expert founded the startup AcuSurgical with his colleague Yassine Haddab and Zurich-based engineer Christophe Spuhler.
 Their mission?
-Robotics applied to retinal surgery, “a form of microsurgery so precise that it remains the preserve of an elite group of surgeons.”
-In partnership with two surgeons from Saint-Étienne, they launched the Retinoct project, combining imaging and robotics.
-Instead of a scalpel, the surgeon holds a joystick integrated into a console and connected to a robotic arm that instantly replicates their movements on the patient.
+Robotics applied to retinal surgery— “a form of microsurgery so precise that it remains the preserve of an elite group of surgeons.”
+In partnership with two surgeons from Saint-Étienne, they launched the Retinoct project, which combines imaging and robotics.
+Instead of a scalpel, the surgeon uses a joystick integrated into a console and connected to a robotic arm that instantly replicates the surgeon’s movements on the patient.
 The first human trials are scheduled for 2023…

 In the Skin

-Another example: the Astrid Blockprint project, which is reviving the Dermarob robot—developed in the 2000s by the LIRMM—to collect skin samples during reconstructive surgery for burn victims.
+Another example: the Astrid Blockprint project, which is breathing new life into the Dermarob robot—developed in the 2000s by the LIRMM—to collect skin samples during reconstructive surgery for burn victims.
 Its updated version is back in service as part of a project with the Lyon-based startup LabSkinCreations, a manufacturer of liquid artificial dermis.“Its mission,” explains Philippe Poignet, “will be to perform robotic in-situ bioprinting of skin while precisely controlling the geometry and thickness of the print.”

 Ergonomics is also a key area for improvement in surgical practice.
 Since 2015, Philippe Poignet, Nabil Zemiti (LIRMM), and Stéphane Droupy of the Nîmes University Hospital have been collaborating with STERLAB to develop a robotic assistant for the laser treatment of kidney stones.
-This is a long and delicate procedure involving the insertion of a flexible camera equipped with a laser into the patient’s urethra and guiding it all the way to the kidney.
+This is a lengthy and delicate procedure that involves inserting a flexible camera equipped with a laser into the patient’s urethra and guiding it all the way to the kidney.